 - At least one research publication in an internationally recognised peer-reviewed journal

 - A willingness to conduct laboratory experiments after training.

 - Experience of conducting laboratory based experiments.

-A few facts about The University of Dundee:
+The University of Dundee:

 • The School of Life Sciences was the top-rated university biology department in the UK in the 2014 national Research Excellence Framework.

 • The School of Life Sciences has over 900 research and support staff from 59 countries and external funding in excess of £40 million per year

 Dundee has twice been named ‘the best place to work in Europe’ in a poll of scientists conducted by The Scientist magazine